boratechlife/Eth-address/README.md

 # zoom meeting-address

 Hello,
-You can kindly tip via:
+You can kindly find via:
 `kipronokemei98@gmail.com`

 Thank you